humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

   - `pool_votes` storage (DB mode) with in-memory fallback for tests/dev without a DB
   - Proposal pool page reads overlay the live vote counts
   - Pool quorum evaluator (`evaluatePoolQuorum`) and pool → vote auto-advance when thresholds are met
-    - the proposal stage is advanced by updating the `proposals:list` read model
+    - the proposal stage is advanced in the canonical `proposals` table and mirrored into the `proposals:list` read model (compat)
     - if the chamber page read model is missing, it is created from the pool page payload
   - Pool voting is rejected when a proposal is no longer in the pool stage (HTTP 409)
   - ProposalPP UI calls `pool.vote` and refetches the pool page on success
 - Not implemented yet:
-  - writing normalized proposal state transitions (beyond the UI read models)
+  - centralized state machine for transitions (beyond v1 stage updates)

 Deliverable: users can perform one real action (pool vote) and see it in metrics + feed.